These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 As always Clarks delivers more widths to get the best fit possible for a variety of different feet.
 Starting at a narrow C width and going all the way through to an H width (Clarks use a slightly different system to most, the H width is more like a 2E or 3E from other brands).

 Us podiatrists always appreciate a shoe with a removable liner to accommodate an orthotic if required which the Descent allows with ease.
+As far as traditional school shoes go, the Descent can handle pretty much any foot shape, has a durable leather upper, leather linings and a padded collar for comfort.

 The classic school shoe from Grosby.